jtenniswood/tumblr-uploader/README.md

 Captions can include links but need to be formatted as html.
 Gemini image captioning is optional, if you leave it blank it will skip it.
 If you don't specify a model, it will default to 'gemini-1.5-flash'.
+Finally if you want to use the free gemini credit, you will need to apply a rate limit, so set the upload delay to something like 5 seconds.

 ```
 docker run -d \